 all kinds of CD-ROMs (HFS, HFS+, hybrid, even multi-session ones).
 The 32-bit

 version is much faster than former ones.
 For an example, a 80-MB file is copied

 from the CD-ROM drive to the hard disk in less than a minute!

 More, the new interface offers an Explorer bar to navigate the Macintosh volume and a listview which allows to sort the items according to the name, to the type, to the data or resource length, to the creation/modification date and to the signature.

-This feature is very interesting, for an example if you get a floppy with
+This feature is very interesting, for an example if you get an USB token with

 both Word and Excel files.
 A sort according to the signature will allow you to

 copy selectively the Word files in a specific subfolder and the Excel files in